As Egypt lionises police, activists worry

 In sombre tones, the commentator said: "The coming period is one of security and safety."

-The army-backed government is lionising the police force that crushed Cairo protests by supporters of deposed President Mohamed Mursi this week, killing hundreds of people in a day of bloodshed that outstripped anything seen in the 30-year rule of veteran autocrat Hosni Mubarak, who was toppled in 2011.
+The army-backed government is lionising the police force that crushed Cairo protests by supporters of deposed President Mohamed Mursi this week, killing at least 578 people in a day of bloodshed that outstripped anything seen in the 30-year rule of veteran autocrat Hosni Mubarak, who was toppled in 2011.

 Accompanied by the army's move back to the heart of government, it is worrying those Egyptians who fear a newly assertive security apparatus will try to knock a badly shaken democratic transition even further off course.

-Since Mursi and his Muslim Brotherhood were toppled on July 3, the police force has shown confidence not seen since Mubarak's downfall.
+Since Mursi was toppled on July 3, the police force has shown confidence not seen since Mubarak's downfall.

 Kitted out with new gear, it is being lauded as the hero of a new war against an old enemy: Islamist militancy.

-Interior Minister Mohamed Ibrahim has said 43 policemen were killed in Wednesday's violence, a toll the Brotherhood dismissed as part of a propaganda campaign to demonise the group and justify an even tougher crackdown.
+Interior Minister Mohamed Ibrahim has said 43 policemen were killed, a toll the Brotherhood dismissed as part of propaganda to demonise the group and justify an even tougher crackdown.

-Ibrahim, a Mursi appointee, reflected the newly assertive mood, pointing to Mubarak-era policing as a model for the future as he detailed attacks on police stations across Egypt on Wednesday.
+Ibrahim, a Mursi appointee, reflected the newly assertive mood, pointing to Mubarak-era policing as a model for the future as he detailed attacks on police stations across Egypt.

 "I promise that as soon as conditions stabilise and the Egyptian street stabilises, as soon as possible, security will be restored to this nation as if it was before January 25 (2011), and more," he told a news conference on Wednesday.